vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/prereq.md

 ## Practitioner

-While this course is designed at a 200 level, it requires you to implement solutions with a minimum level of prescribed instructions.
+While this learning path is designed at a 200 level, it requires you to implement solutions with a minimum level of prescribed instructions.